strayiker/walledator/README.md

 # Walledator

-A nano-robot to perform schema validation.
+An environment agnostic nano-robot to perform schema validations.

 ## Install